SparkBeyond/agentune/docs/progress.md

 An instance of class `ProgressStage` (a 'stage') is a progress indicator which has:
 - A name
 - A start time, and eventually an end time
-- Optionally, a count, which increments over time.
-Optionally, a total (expected count), which can also be updated.
+- Optionally, a count which increments over time.
+- Optionally, a total (expected count) which can also be updated.

 The count is absent in stages with no internal progress (e.g. some kinds of feature selection).
 It might also be absent in stages that only serve to group other sub-stages (which can have separate counters), e.g. “feature generation” with a sub-stage for each individual generator.
-But, where possible, it’s better to publish a counter corresponding to the completion of the sub-stages (e.g. 2/3 of feature generators completed).
+It’s often better to publish a counter corresponding to the completion of the sub-stages (e.g. 2/3 of feature generators completed).

-Stages are organized in a tree.
-There is a single root stage (at any one point in time, while running).
+Stages are organized in a tree, which is stored in a [contextvar](https://docs.python.org/3/library/contextvars.html) in the context.base module.
-The 'current' stage is stored in a context var in the context.base module.
-This allows code to publish a new stage without knowing where it was called from; the resulting tree of stages corresponds to the call stack.
+At any point in time, in a given context, there is at most one 'current' stage, which may be the root stage and may have children.
+This allows code to publish a new stage without knowing where it was called from; the resulting tree of stages corresponds to the logical call stack.

 Because stages are stored in a context var, each thread and callstack can have a separate root.
 However, that is not how they are meant to be used.

 The intended use is:
 1. Every top-level operation in the library is async (and there is only one async thread).
+Normally, the most-top-level operation is creating the RunContext.
 All sync operations come from async code calling to_thread, preserving the contextvars.
 2. Progress reporters must also be async (at least the part that calls progress.current_stage()); that gives them access to the root stage that was defined by the top-level (async) library operation.

 However: